-The plantar fascia is a piece of strong and thick tissue that runs along the bottom of the foot.
-It connects the heel bone to the toes, creating the foot's arch.
+Plantar fasciitis is an inflammation of the plantar fascia, a piece of strong, thick tissue that runs along the bottom of the foot.
+It connects the heel bone to the toes, creating the arch of the foot.

-Plantar fasciitis is inflammation of the plantar fascia, either through overstretching, overuse or a medical condition.
+Plantar fasciitis is a common cause of heel pain and can develop as a result of overstretching, overuse or a medical condition.

-Plantar fasciitis is often associated with a heel spur which is a spike of bone poking out from the heel bone, but many people have heel spurs without any pain.
+Plantar fasciitis is often associated with a heel spur, a spike of bone poking out from the heel bone, although many people have heel spurs without any pain.

 The main symptom of plantar fasciitis is pain under the heel, which can be dull or sharp.
-The foot sole may ache or burn and your heel may be slightly swollen.
+The foot sole may ache or burn and the heel may be slightly swollen.

 The pain is often worse:

 - in the morning, as you take your first steps

 - after prolonged standing or sitting

 - playing sports and doing activities that put stress on the heel bone, such as running, dance and aerobics